Last Updated on February 27, 2023 by MacNaughtan

 Boulangerie Bouchard is an absolute must.
 Because, croissants!
 And homemade pies.
 And fresh bread.
 And.
 So.
 Many.
 Sexy.
 Carbs.
 Still, have those cigarettes??

 Doubling back a minute or two, turn onto chemin des Prairies, it’s a pretty drive, if that’s your thing, and will eventually take you back to chemin des Coudriers.
 And to another favourite spot of mine, Charlotte!

-Charlotte is an absolute gem, a boutique selling pottery, clothing, jewelry, and art created by artisans on L’Isle-aux-Coudres.
+Charlotte (women-owned) is an absolute gem, a boutique selling pottery, clothing, jewelry, and art created by artisans in L’Isle-aux-Coudres.
 Truly one of the best places to pick up some beautiful unique souvenirs and gifts.